mechagic/mechagic.github.io/src/riiatw.md

  The commit displayer
  - Was made following Moosyu's tutorial - [link](http://moosyu.com/pages/guides/latest_commit/)

  The guestbook
  - Was made using Ayano's widget - [link](https://virtualobserver.moe/ayano/comment-widget)

  The lightbox gallery
  - was made by Feimosi - [link](https://github.com/feimosi/baguetteBox.js/)

+  The theme switcher
+ - was made by Saadeghi - [link](https://github.com/saadeghi/theme-change)

  ### Javascript Stuff

  There's a lot of javascript stuff, lemme see...

+ - The themeswitcher
  - Some webrings on the landing page
  - The guestbook at `/guestbook` (duh)
  - The gallery in `/creations/art/`